ffalcinelli/pydivert/README.md

 Platform Support
 ----------------

-Right now PyDivert supports  Python 2.7/3.3 and should work on each platform supported by the driver itself.
+Right now PyDivert supports  Python 2.7/3.3/3.4 and should work on each platform supported by the driver itself.

-It has been tested on a Windows 7 64bit machine with Python 2.7 and Python 3.3 interpreters (both 64bit).
+It has been tested on a Windows 7 64bit machine with Python 2.7 and Python 3.3/3.4 interpreters (64bit).

 Warnings